-Holders of record of the Class A Common Stock or Class B Common Stock on the books of the Company as of the close of business on March 1, 2012 will be entitled to vote.
+Holders of record of the Class A Common Stock on the books of the Company as of the close of business on March 1, 2017 will be entitled to vote.

 By Order of the Board of Directors

 STEPHEN J. CARLOTTI Secretary